The Office of Undergraduate Education (OUE) can connect you to resources that enrich your college experience and help

 Students approach higher education from various starting points; some are focused on pursuing admission to a specific, highly-selective program.
-Others are truly exploring across all colleges, schools, and programs on campus.
+Others are truly exploring.
 Many know where they want to end up career-wise, but don’t know how to get there.
 Students in the Program in Exploratory Studies work with a group of highly-skilled advisors who help them explore their various interests, set academic goals, and customize their educational path.

 From black holes and Black Mirror, to Black Panther and the Mother of Dragons, first-year seminars focus on intriguing topics structured to meet our rigorous academic standards.
 Limited to 19 students in each course, the seminars offer opportunities to connect with your professor and with other students who share your interests.

 Academic advising is a critical component in the success of our students.
 Advisors can assist students in creating and achieving educational, career and life goals.
 Advising and student support centers can be found across the Boulder campus; some are housed within one of the colleges and schools and others are stand-alone programs.
-Support services vary but include academic advising, academic coaching, and overall academic support.
+Support services vary but include academic advising, academic coaching, intra-university transfer, and overall academic support.

 CU Boulder prides itself on the leadership opportunities available for students and takes seriously its goal to shape tomorrow’s leaders.
 In addition to specific leadership programs, students can develop their skills through participation in multiple involvement opportunities, CU Student Government (CUSG), and various college student boards.

 It’s never too early to think about life after college.
 Career Services, located within the Division of Student Affairs, can assist from day one by helping students discover their strengths, understanding how their interests link to various careers and professions, exploring related majors, locating internships, building resumes and finding jobs.